yuzzznh/yuzzznh.github.io/_featured_categories/About.md

 #   overlay: false
 ---

-Some content inside _featured_categories > About.md
+Some content inside _featured_categories > About.md, before the author block

 <!--author-->

+Some content after the author block